SAP-archive/teched2021-INT360/exercises/ex1/docs/markdown/running_docker_locally.md

 Docker is a great way to quickly get an environment up and running.
 For this workshop, we recommend the `jupyter/scipy-notebook` image.

-To quickly bring up a Jupyter server inside Docker, [run the following command](https://jupyter-docker-stacks.readthedocs.io/en/latest/using/running.html):
+To quickly bring up a JupyterLab server inside Docker, [run the following command](https://jupyter-docker-stacks.readthedocs.io/en/latest/using/running.html):

 ```bash